Top Two Ways to Recover Lost Partition in Windows 10

 Step 9.
 Exit this window and see if you can access that partition.

-If you want to recover deleted partition using graphical user interface, you can try this method and learn how to recover lost partition in Windows 10.
+If you want to recover the deleted partition using a graphical user interface, you can try this method to learn how to recover a lost partition in Windows 10.

 Step 1.
 Find the lost partition in Disk Management.